We have been living in Cypriot village for almost two months, and during this time we have used local public transport quite often.

 Unfortunately not, currently there is no Uber in Cyprus but there are many other companies which try to provide a good service.

 So it’s possible to order a cab by some taxi app, and this becomes more and more popular from year to year.
-You can choose a method of payment while making an order.

 What Taxi App Works In Cyprus?